 Planning a funeral is not something we look forward to, however, it is an important opportunity to bring closure to family and friends.

 Within the Bible, there are many funeral Scriptures that can help express our thoughts and emotions.
-The Scriptures provide perspective that only God can provide and hope for your loved-one that they may live in eternity beyond their life on Earth.
+The Scriptures provide perspective that only God has.
+They can give hope to your loved-one, that they may live in eternity beyond their life on Earth.

 The 28 funeral Scriptures that we’ve chosen offer hope to those in mourning.
 There are verses from the New and Old Testament and touch on a variety of themes, such as “God’s promises”, “not fearing death”, and a “time for everything”.
 There is beauty and comfort in the verses and they provide an important perspective of life and death.

 God has a way of providing peace to us even in the most difficult of times and these Bible verses share God’s hope for our loved-ones and for those who have lost their family and friends.

 Lean On God After Death

-Attending the funeral of a loved-one is one of the most difficult things we will do in life.
+Attending the funeral of a loved-one is among the most difficult things we will do in life.
 Our close friends and family play an important role in our development and they are people we see frequently.

 To think about never seeing them again is painful to think about, and loss brings on emotions that we rarely experience.

 In most families of faith, Biblical Scripture will be recited during a funeral.
 Funeral scripture can help bring perspective and peace of mind to friends and family and reassure that their loved one is at peace and safe in heaven.

 It’s not uncommon to see family members revisit their faith after loss.
 The experience expands our perspective to think about what happens when we die.
 God’s wisdom is powerful and comforting (also read my example prayers for blessings).